 Sioux Falls protests erupt into violence outside Empire Mall

-The violence that broke out after protests in Sioux Falls appears to have subsided, but a large law enforcement continues to monitor the situation.
+SIOUX FALLS, S.D.
+(Dakota News Now) The violence that broke out after protests in Sioux Falls appears to have subsided but a large law enforcement presence continues to monitor the situation

-A peaceful protest over the death of George Floyd began around 5 p.m. in downtown Sioux Falls.
-Hundreds of protesters continued marching after the planned march route was concluded, meandering around Sioux Falls until they ended up at the Empire Mall around 9 p.m.
+A peaceful protest over the death of George Floyd began around 5 pm in downtown Sioux Falls.
+Hundreds of protesters continued marching after the planned march route was concluded around Sioux Falls until stopping at the Empire Mall around 9 pm.

 Police deployed tear gas multiple times over the next hour and a half.
 They also used rubber bullets on several protesters.

-At a press conference Mayor TenHaken says a group of around 700 "bad actors" were responsible for the violence.
-He characterized the day as two events, saying the peaceful protest in the evening were essentially a separate event than the violence that erupted outside the Empire Mall.
-He called the incident "embarrassing."
+At a press conference, Mayor TenHaken says a group of around 700 “bad actors” were responsible for the violence.
+He characterized the day as two events, saying the peaceful protest in the evening was essentially a separate event than the violence that erupted outside the Empire Mall.
+He called the incident “embarrassing.”

 Gov. Kristi Noem has activated the National Guard to Sioux Falls.
 Noem’s office says the Guard was staged and ready, deployed within minutes of the order being given, and are already on the ground.
 She said around 70 Guard members were activated.